Use the Elmedia Player installer found on the official site or App Store.

 “VLC media player is genial and I think well recognized in the informatic community.
 Sometimes I am wondering how they can earn money as long as they are not a profit based enterprise.
 Anyway, I hope that this user-friendly and advanced technological software could be an example for future enterprise in the informatic field.”— Julien, Trustpilot

-The few features that exist are executed flawlessly, with full Apple Remote and Touch Bar support, hardware acceleration, and overall smooth performance.
+The few features that exist are executed flawlessly, offering full Apple Remote and Touch Bar support, hardware acceleration, and overall smooth performance.
 If you want to use your macOS device as a DVD player, this is the right choice.

 Supported OS: macOS, Windows